mcaceresb/stata-honestdid/README.md

 processes each entry of `mvec` in a different core (with 8 values, 2 would be processed per core and so on; further, if more cores than $M$ are requested, the additional cores are not used).
+Note the `parallel` package creates several temporary files in the current working directory;
+`honestdid` runs `parallel clean` to delete them after a successful run, but in case of an error the user may need to delete them manually.

 ## Staggered timing